 An architectural/engineering feasibility study (through RFQ) must be conducted to determine the feasibility of significant modification of the current structure to accommodate critical needs, or to determine if a new facility is required.
-Funding: 160 Fund (CJTA Tax), \$100,000 (study) / est. \$2 million (construction)
+Funding: 160 Fund (CJTA Tax), \$150,000 (assessment and study/design)

 - (2) Power Generation & Backup: The jail facility is not adequately enabled for power in several critical areas during an outage, creating significant safety and security concerns.
 During an outage, the following areas are unsupported with electricity: - (a) M and L tank security lights.
 These modules only have battery supported lights which last less than an hour. - (b) Electrical outlets in booking.
 This eliminates any ability to communicate with or see into (video monitor) any of the tanks/modules.
-This requires an intermittent physical presence in each tank for safety and security. - (c) Sally-port door.
-NOTE: this door does have a manual open ability. - (d) Kitchen appliances.
-This creates a significant issue for feeding; menu is designed with appliance capability. - (e) Electrical outlets in the property room. - (f) Any lights in the staff rooms. - (3) Jail Intercom System: The intercom system used to communicate with inmates in the modules is obsolete and suffers from a significant degradation of capability.
+This requires an intermittent physical presence in each tank for safety and security. - (c) Corridor, module, and staff room lighting is minimized and there are areas were increased lighting is a safety requirement. - (d) Sally-port door.
+NOTE: this door does have a manual open ability. - (e) Kitchen appliances.
+This creates a significant issue for feeding; menu is designed with appliance capability. - (f) Electrical outlets in the property room. - (g) Loss of electronic door locks. - (3) Jail Intercom System: The intercom system used to communicate with inmates in the modules is obsolete and suffers from a significant degradation of capability.
 Funding REET/Inmate Welfare, \$75,000. - (4) Metal Detectors: The in-custody courtroom is a part of the jail facility but is accessed by members of the public, attorneys, and court and jail staff.
 The courtroom currently lacks any security screening capability.
 Metal detectors need to be added at the public and staff entrances to the in-custody courtroom and weapon storage lockers need to be added at the base of the stairwell for the staff entrance.
-Funding: 160 Fund (CJTA tax), \$20,000.

-(5) Jail Security Camera System: Current system is obsolete and lacks the resolution or recording capability to be of value for anything other than passive monitoring of passageways and the inmate housing areas.
+Funding: 160 Fund (CJTA tax), \$20,000. - (5) Jail Security Camera System: Current system is obsolete and lacks the resolution or recording capability to be of value for anything other than passive monitoring of passageways and the inmate housing areas.
 The existing system has significant blind spots, requires constant maintenance and parts replacement, and is beyond lifecycle expectation.
+Replacement parts only available second hand used.

 Using the existing internal network, a new server-based, digital camera and recording system would create a greater security posture, high-resolution recording and archiving capability, and software technology to enable active screening for incident management.
-The addition of this digital capability and archiving would enhance the effectiveness of security operations and well-being of the inmate population by enabling jail staff with post-incident management information, evidence, and assessment of security measures and training.
+The addition of this digital capability and archiving would enhance the effectiveness of security operations and well-being of the inmate population by enabling jail staff with postincident management information, evidence, and assessment of security measures and training.
 A 60-day DVR storage capacity would meet the operational need and records retention requirement.
-Funding: REET/Inmate Welfare, projected cost remains at \$160,000.
+Funding: Inmate Welfare Fund (109)/Jail Improvement Fund (193)/ Correctional Facilities Fund (160), projected cost \$173,000.